ramezray/bamazon_Node.JS_MYSQL/README.md

 https://drive.google.com/file/d/1IQE_Ecq5ZJMKTNl4MFstO2QVf74FHR7R/view

 # How to Run in Your PC:
- - Clone the app from github using thsi link: https://github.com/ramezray/bamazon_Node.JS_MYSQL.git
+ - Clone the app from github using this link: https://github.com/ramezray/bamazon_Node.JS_MYSQL.git
  - Run NPM i mysql inquire chalk (make sure you have node.js installed)
  - From same dir run "node bamazonCustomer.js OR node bamazonManager.js OR node bamazonSupervisor.js